 13. Flip upside down one last time onto the top board and attach from bottom.

 14. Return to right-side up position, center the handle and affix with 3/4″ screws where you wish on the top.

 15. Lay your coffee bar cart on it’s side OR upside down either on a table or before affixing the handle and attach casters on all four corners.
 We measured 1/2″ from each edge to outside of casters.
 Screw in place with 3/4″ screws.

 16. (Optional) We used a little of the spray paint, sprayed into a disposable cup, and applied with a small brush to the tops of the screws so that they would blend in with the rest of the metal work.

-Congratulations you now have a DIY rolling coffee bar cart!
+Congratulations, you now have your own rolling DIY coffee bar cart!
 Add your favorite mugs, coffees, syrups, coffee makers, books, waters and other flavorings and accessories work well too… then just enjoy each sip.
 I’ve got a few of my favorite Folgers flavors on hand, plenty of mugs to fill and my sleek, white Keurig brewer that will keep me going, especially after baby arrives!
 Goodness, I really may even move this cart into my room 😉

 JOIN THE CONVERSATION